• Skip to primary navigation

 What are some of the advantages of green bonds?

+The green bond market has a few advantages over traditional individual bonds.
 First, all green bonds are certified as environmentally sustainable.
-If you invest in a green bond, then you know you are doing the right thing for your money, for the environment, and for future generations who will continue the legacy you might be building now.
+If you invest in a green bond, you know you are doing the right thing for your money, the environment, and future generations who will continue the legacy you might be building now.

-Today, anyone can invest in a green fund with the right app, though this was not the case a couple of decades ago when investment still meant a ton of meetings with a tight-lipped manager.
+Second, these bonds are progressively easier to access.
+Today, anyone can invest in a green fund with the right app, though this was not the case a couple of decades ago when investment still meant many meetings with a tight-lipped manager.

 Third, green bonds are known to have an exceptional return – if you choose the right one at the best time.
+One more aspect makes the green bond a better choice: eco-friendly investments are less risky.

 Corporate scandals and sin tax are an added risk to non-eco investments that have the potential to sink them.